Where to find a ressourcerie in France? The ultimate guide to solidarity reuse

 ⏳ When and how do they operate?

-📅 How do I get there?
+📅 How do you get there?

-🎨 F **ocus on creative workshops:**many ressourceries offer DIY workshops to learn how to repair an object, make a piece of furniture out of pallets or customize clothes.
+🎨 **Focus on creative workshops:**Many ressourceries offer DIY workshops to learn how to repair an object, make a piece of furniture out of pallets or customize clothes.

 caption.jpg